pavedroad-io/pavedroad/assets/templates/salt/README.md

 # {{project}}

 This project provides the tools to install a cloud native software development environment.
-The development environment supports an enhanced _bash_ shell and _vim_ editor plus the _go_ language along with the _git_ package and other minimally necessary software.
+The development environment supports versions of the _bash_ shell and the _vim_ editor that have been enhanced through completions and plugins to supprt a cloud native environmant.
+In addition the project installs the _go_ language and relevant packages along with the _git_ command and other minimally neede development software.

 ## Features